-We strongly recommend that children have a tracksuit available to wear for outdoor PE as it is still quite cold.
+We strongly recommend that children have a tracksuit available to wear for outdoor PE, even throughout the summer month as some days can be colder than olther.
 Every class has outdoor PE at least once a week and we try to go outside for this lesson whenever possible.
-It is only rain or snow that forces teachers to take the lesson indoors.
+It is only rain, snow or icy conditions that forces teachers to take the lesson indoors.

 Purchasing School Uniform

 Tesco Uniform Embroidery Service have now changed to a company called My Clothing.

 My Clothing Limited is the UK’s largest provider of school wear.
 With access to the finest school wear manufacturers, they produce branded uniform from a varied and large range of high-quality garments.

 My Clothing Limited has become well known for its fast and efficient delivery and is constantly looking to find new, innovative ways for schools and parents to have a convenient one stop shop.